-Just for fun, as a fascinating group project, or even to bring back fond memories of the Hippie culture of the 1960s – the art of tie dying fabrics has been popular for generations.
+Just for fun, as a fascinating group project, or even to bring back fond memories of the Hippie culture of the 1960s – the art of tie-dyeing fabrics has been popular for generations.
 Although its popularity has come and gone over the years, there has recently been a resurgence of interest in the craft that can turn plain-looking fabrics into vividly colored artworks.

 Prepare your work surface.
 The dye can stain surfaces, so cover your work area with a plastic tarp or cardboard.
 This will keep your mess and the cleanup to a minimum.

 Choose the item you want to tie-dye.
 While T-shirts are the most common article of clothing used for tie-dyeing, nearly anything can be transformed with this process, providing it’s the type of material that can absorb and set the dye.

 Soak the material in the fixer solution.
 This will help “set” the dye when it’s applied.
 Follow the included instructions in your kit for appropriate soaking times.

 Twist the fabric.
 This is what makes the recognizable tie-dye shapes and spirals.
 Some tie-dye kits offer directions for making certain patterns.

 Secure the twists.
 Rubber bands are commonly used for this purpose, and many kits include them.

 Prepare the dye.
 The instructions in your kit will guide you in mixing the dyes.